Preranachaini/KharchaBook---Personal-Finance-Tracker/README.md

-# KharchaBook---Personal-Finance-Tracker
+# KharchaBook - Personal-Finance-Tracker
-KharchaBook is a simple and efficient personal finance tracker built with Python
+KharchaBook is a simple and efficient personal finance tracker built with Python.
+This command-line application allows users to log their income and expenses, view transaction histories, and analyze financial data over time.
+The project is designed to be beginner-friendly, demonstrating fundamental Python concepts such as file handling, data manipulation with pandas, and data visualization with Matplotlib.